BlackSkinDev/chat-app/README.md

 ## About Project

-Chat App built with Laravel,Vue,Pusher and MySQL
+Chat App built with Laravel with Vite,Vue.js,Tailwind CSS,Pusher and MySQL